Malik Al-Hassan Yakubu

-Malik al-Hassan Yakubu is a member of the Pan-African Parliament from Ghana.
-He is a Ghanaian politician and a Member of parliament for the Yendi constituency.
-He was previously Minister of Interior, but resigned in 2002 amid accusations of backing one of the sides in a violent conflict in Yendi.
+Malik al-Hassan Yakubu is a Ghanaian lawyer, Politician and member of the New Patriotic Party.
+He was a member of parliament for Yendi and member of the Pan-African Parliament.
+He was Minister of Interior, but resigned in 2002 amid accusations of backing one of the sides in a violent Chieftaincy conflict in Yendi which led to the death of Yakubu II.

 Early life and education

-He was born on 29 December 1945.He attended the University of Cape Coast, University of Ghana and the Ghana School of Law.
+He was born on 29 December 1945.
+He attended the University of Cape Coast, University of Ghana and the Ghana School of Law.